 This recipe celebrates naturally gluten-free grains.

-Amaranth, used by the ancient Aztecs, is a complete protein source boasting all 9 essential amino acids and a host of other nutrients.
+Amaranth, used by the ancient Aztecs, is a complete protein source boasting eight essential amino acids and a host of other nutrients.
 It is naturally gluten free – it’s a seed, not a grain.
 I make a simple porridge with soaked amaranth, cinnamon, a few blueberries and a drizzle of honey, but I love this nutty granola with apples and a little nut-milk or Coyo.
 It’s always best to soak overnight if you can.

 - 250g amaranth, soaked 12-24 hours

 - 250 mixed nuts and seeds, soaked 12-24 hours

 - 2 – 3 tbsp virgin coconut oil